Social Realism & Kitchen Sink Realism Books Appeal – Kitchen Sink Authors Of The 1950s & 1960s

 Kitchen Sink Realism Authors

-Whilst not exhaustive, the following list of some of my favourite authors and playwrights, are those whose work I will concentrate on in future posts.
+Whilst not exhaustive, the following list of some of my favourite authors and playwrights.

 • Alan Sillitoe